tthoma24/resume/README.md

 ## MIT Information Systems and Technology, Cambridge, MA | May 2013 - May 2015
 ### IT Help Analyst II

-Initially hired as a temporary contractor, full time position beginning Jan 14

-*	Technical understanding for a wide range of issues; ability to explain issues and their resolution to non-technical users.
-Ability to remain calm and respectful with frustrated or upset users.
+* Communicated technical understanding of a wide range of issues and their resolution to non-technical users.

-*	Provided tier one email, phone, and walk-in technical support for MIT students, faculty, staff, and affiliates
+* Provided tier 1 email, phone, and walk-in technical support for MIT students, faculty, staff, and affiliates.

-*	Provided tier two support for Education Systems, including the Stellar CMS, Google Apps for Education, and Confluence Wikis.
-Escalated as appropriate.
+* Delivered tier 2 support for Education Systems, including the Stellar CMS, Google Apps for Education, and Confluence Wikis; escalated as appropriate.

-*	Coordinated and provided tier one and two support for cable TV, phone, and internet in MIT dormitories and independent living groups (ILGs).
-Escalated tier 3 network issues.
+* Coordinated and provided tier 1 and 2 support for cable TV, phone, and Internet in MIT dormitories and independent living groups (ILGs); escalated tier 3 network issues.

-*	Authored and maintained documentation for a wide variety of technology and services within the MIT Confluence-based knowledge base.
+* Authored and maintained accurate documentation for a wide variety of technology and services within the MIT Confluence-based knowledge base.

-*	Assisted in the onboarding and training of new student workers in the Call Center, Walkins, and Residential Computing spaces.
+* Facilitated the training and mentoring of new student workers in the Call Center, Walkins, and Residential Computing spaces to promote swift onboarding and high productivity.

 ## Student Computing Services at Hofstra University, Hempstead, NY | Sep 2011 - Dec 2012
 ### Technical Support Specialist